Nevada Northern Railway: History

 Additional Ely-area trackage was constructed in 1907–1908 to serve the local mining industry.
 This trackage, known as the "Ore Line," included a route bypassing Ely to the north and continuing west up Robinson Canyon to the copper mines at Ruth.
 East of Ely, the Ore Line project saw the construction of the "Hiline," a branch leading to Nevada Consolidated's new copper smelter and concentrator at McGill.
 The Ore Line immediately became the busiest segment of the Nevada Northern by far, hosting dozens of loaded and empty ore trains daily.
+The short spur to the concentrator was electrified, likely the only electric mainline railway in the state.

 As a subsidiary of Nevada Consolidated, the primary purpose of the Nevada Northern throughout its history was the haulage of copper ores and products.
 Other freight traffic was also carried, and the railroad operated a daily passenger train between East Ely and Cobre until 1941.
 Local trains were also operated from Ely to Ruth and McGill for the benefit of mine employees and others until the 1930s, and special school trains carried students to White Pine High School in central Ely.

 A series of corporate financial transactions in the 1920s and 1930s brought Nevada Consolidated under the control of the Kennecott Copper Corporation, and Nevada Consolidated was merged into Kennecott in 1942.
 The Nevada Northern thus became a Kennecott subsidiary.

 Faced with declining ore reserves and low copper prices, Kennecott closed its Ruth-area mines in May 1978, thus ending the ore trains between Ruth and the McGill smelter.
 The smelter closed on June 20, 1983, and the Nevada Northern suspended all operations immediately thereafter.